 The decision was then taken to move from a Windows stack to an open-source Linux-based infrastructure to resolve some of the issues the division was experiencing.
 It was also an opportunity to improve automation, standards and quality.

 We were involved in the procurement process, and then in managing the transition from Windows to Linux.
 As part of this we devised the development standards for Linux on the new platform.
-These were later used to inform the standards for ITV’s Common Platform, which is a platform design similar to ReadyScale in design and ethos.
+These were later used to inform the standards for ITV’s Common Platform.

 All new products using Common Platform are deployed onto AWS today, and we were involved in ITV’s first public cloud deployment in 2014.
 Prior to this, infrastructure had been the bottleneck for most new products.
 ITV’s managed hosting provider wasn’t responsive enough to support their new development approach.
 This mismatch came to a head when ITV needed to launch an online experience for a major sporting event.